Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme on print only words that appear once
+My readme on how to display lines containing the pattern root from the file